purpleidea/flabbergast/flabbergast-manual.md

 So, the Flabbergast libraries look like they do to avoid I/O and minimise the ensuing insanity.

-There are platform specific libraries, which end in `-interop`, to provide access to the underlying libraries.
+There are platform specific libraries, which end in `interop`, to provide access to the underlying libraries.
 Do not access these libraries directly.
-Instead, using the corresponding platform-independent library (_e.g._, `utils` rather than `utils-interop`).
+Instead, using the corresponding platform-independent library (_e.g._, `utils` rather than `utilsinterop`).
 These libraries enhance the functionality of these base libraries, but the originals may still be visible in stack traces; consider them an implementation detail.

 ### General Utilities (`lib:utils`)
 This library is simply a collection of convenience function-like templates.
 It is portable and should be present on every platform; it is reasonable to expect to have it.